Skip to content

 Global Britain: Enabling Kleptocracy?

-Heathershaw, Integrity Systems, International ArchitectureBy ACE GI01/04/2021Leave a comment
+Heathershaw, Integrity Systems, International ArchitectureBy GI ACE01/04/2021Leave a comment

 Researchers John Heathershaw and Tom Mayne describe how the UK may be failing to enforce laws designed to stop illicit financial flows and “foreign dark money” from entering the country.